pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 Okay _now_ let's try to set our pipeline with `fly`, the Concourse CLI.

 `fly` keeps a list of Concourses it knows how to talk to.
-Let's see if the concourse we want is already on the list:
+Let's see if the Concourse we want is already on the list:

 ```bash
 fly targets